 A court in Hakkâri court on December 15, 2017, found Türfent guilty of "being a member of a [terrorist] organization," and sentenced him to eight years and nine months in prison, according to reports.
-The reports cited defense lawyer Harika Karataş as saying that 19 out of 20 prosecution witnesses recanted their testimony at Türfent's trial and said that they were subjected to police threats and, in some cases, torture, to testify against the journalist.
-Despite the discrepancy, the court accepted some of the witnesses' original testimony as evidence, the reports also said.
+The reports cited defense lawyer Harika Karataş as saying that 19 out of 20 prosecution witnesses recanted their testimony at Türfent’s trial and said that they were subjected to police threats and, in some cases, torture, to testify.
+Still, the court accepted some of the witnesses’ original testimony as evidence, the reports also said.

-Türfent’s lawyers told CPJ in November 2018 that a local appeals court rejected their appeal that that the case was sent to the national Supreme Court of Appeals.
+Türfent’s lawyers told CPJ in November 2018 that after a local appeals court rejected their appeal the case was sent to the Supreme Court of Appeals.

 The Supreme Court of Appeals approved the verdict on October 9, 2019, according tonews reports.